Is the United States headed for a recession?

 Nannies, while you may not be able to avoid a lay off, there are steps you can take now to prepare in case you find yourself unemployed.

-In today’s video, check out my six tips to recession-proof your nanny career.
+Below, we share six tips to help you recession-proof your nanny career.

 Pro Tip: An emergency savings fund can make a huge difference if you are laid off and need to find a new position.
 Even saving $20/week can create a $1,000 emergency fund over the course of a year!